haroldiedema/joii/readme.md

-# JOII has been updated to 2.3
+# JOII has been updated to 2.4

-A lot has changed and 2.* is not backwards compatible with 1.0.
-If you still wish to use the old version, please use the 1.0 tag.

 Please see the changelog.md details.

-The official website can be visited at [joii.zone](http://joii.zone/)

 # Features